Mount Washington Cog Railway: Running the railway

+The Cog has been in continuous operation since 1869, with service interruptions only during the World Wars.

-Sylvester Marsh died in 1884 and control of the Cog passed to the Concord & Montreal Railroad, which ran it until 1889 when the Boston & Maine Railroad took over.
+After Marsh died in 1884, control of the Cog passed to the Concord & Montreal Railroad, which ran it until 1889 when the Boston & Maine Railroad took over.
 From 1868 to 1910, the locomotives were fired with wood.
 In 1910, the railway converted to using coal for all its locomotives.

-Control by the Teagues began in 1931 when Col. Henry N. Teague bought the Cog.
-He died in 1951, and Arthur S. Teague became general manager, then gained ownership in 1961.
-(Arthur Teague was the colonel's protégé, but no relation.)
-After he died in 1967, the ownership passed to his wife, Ellen Crawford Teague, who ran the Cog as the world's first woman president of a railway.
+Henry N. Teague, a hotel executive, bought the Cog in 1931.
+Known as Col. Teague, an honorary title, he died in October 1951.
+Operational control passed to Arthur S. Teague, who had become vice president and general manager of the railway prior to his service in World War II, while ownership passed to Dartmouth College, Henry N. Teague's alma mater.
+The younger Teague, who actually was a colonel and was highly decorated during his military service, was a protégé of the elder Teague, but the two were not related.
+Arthur S. Teague bought the railway from Dartmouth in 1962.
+After he died in 1967, ownership of the railway passed to his wife, Ellen Crawford Teague, who ran the Cog as the world's first woman president of a railway.
 In 1983, Mrs. Teague sold the railway to a group of New Hampshire businessmen.

 From 1986 to 2017, the Cog Railway was controlled and owned by Wayne Presby and Joel Bedor of Littleton, New Hampshire.
 The Bedor and Presby families also owned the Mount Washington Hotel and Resort in Bretton Woods for the period 1991–2006.
-In 1995, the railway appointed Charles Kenison the General Manager.
+In 1995, the railway appointed Charles Kenison as general manager.
 These individuals were responsible for a complete revitalization of the railroad, with the assistance of Al LaPrade, a mechanical engineer whose career began at the Portsmouth Naval Shipyard.
-The Cog has been in continuous operation since 1869, with service interruptions only during the World Wars.